ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

 ## Linking an instance to a Git Project
 {: #git_projects_cd_instance_linking_validating}

 Git projects must be linked to a {{site.data.keyword.contdelivery_short}} instance that uses a toolchain, because Git Repos and Issue Tracking are a component of the service.
-Adding your project to a toolchain makes it easier to use other tools, such as {{site.data.keyword.contdelivery_short}} Pipelines or DevOps Insights.
+Adding your project to a toolchain makes it easier to use other tools, such as {{site.data.keyword.contdelivery_short}} Pipelines.
 As a result, it streamlines your development workflows and improves your code quality.

 You can use the console or an API to link your instance and toolchain instance to a Git project.